Security-Onion-Solutions/securityonion-docs/network.rst

 Network Visibility
 ==================

-When you log into :ref:`soc`, you may see network-based IDS alerts from :ref:`suricata`, protocol metadata logs from :ref:`zeek`, file analysis logs from :ref:`strelka`, or full packet capture from :ref:`stenographer`.
+When you log into :ref:`soc`, you may see network-based IDS alerts from :ref:`suricata`, protocol metadata logs from :ref:`zeek` or :ref:`suricata`, file analysis logs from :ref:`strelka`, or full packet capture from :ref:`stenographer`.
 How is that data generated and stored?
 This section covers the various processes that Security Onion uses to analyze and log network traffic.

 .. image:: images/sniffing.png
    :target: _images/sniffing.png